| ZPOOL(8) | System Manager's Manual | ZPOOL(8) |

 [arguments] |

-command configures ZFS storage
+The zpool command configures ZFS storage

 pools.
 A storage pool is a collection of devices that provides physical